 La Amistad’s substance abuse treatment program consists of an assessment phase, a rehabilitative phase, followed by day or evening outpatient programs.

-This phase is usually a 5-7 day period which consists of a psychiatric evaluation, a psychosocial evaluation, a substance abuse assessment, a nutritional evaluation, a recreation/leisure skills evaluation, initial treatment plan, introduction to 12-step modal (including workbooks), an individual therapy session with the assigned primary therapist, and identify the family role in treatment making contact to schedule family therapy.
+This phase is usually a period which consists of a psychiatric evaluation, a psychosocial evaluation, a substance abuse assessment, a nutritional evaluation, a recreation/leisure skills evaluation, initial treatment plan, introduction to 12-step program (including workbooks), an individual therapy session with the assigned primary therapist, and identify the family role in treatment making contact to schedule family therapy.

-No residents are allowed off campus during the detox and assessment phases.
+No residents are allowed off campus during the assessment phases.
 This includes outings and AA/NA meetings.

 During this phase the treatment team employs the use of multiple treatment methods to not only gain an understanding of unhealthy patterns, but to begin positive momentum toward understanding the emotional/cognitive patterns that drive the addiction.
 The team also believes that a foundation of knowledge will best assist patients to confront their substance abuse/addiction issues.
 A strong psycho-educational approach better prepares our patients to encounter the post-discharge challenges for maintaining a healthier lifestyle.
 This phase usually begins in the residential program, with the patient transitioning back home and attending the partial hospitalization program and then moving into intensive outpatient.

-While this four-week plan represents the core of our substance abuse tract, we programmatically integrate the 12-Step models and utilize such activities on a daily basis.
+While this four-phase plan represents the core of our substance abuse tract, we programmatically integrate the 12-Step models and utilize such activities on a daily basis.